rust-embedded/showcase/EVAL.md

 The project must fulfill these requirements or it will be rejected.

+- It's an application (binary crate) that runs on embedded hardware (Single Board Computer, development board or custom PCB).

 - The main logic of the application must be written in Rust.

 - The source code must be public.
 Licensing terms are unimportant.